jon-hanson/parsecj/README.md

 Exception in thread "main" java.lang.Exception: Message{position=2, sym=<z>, expected=[integer]}
 ```

-# Usage
+## General Approach

-The typical approach to using the library to implement a parser for a language is as follows:
+A typical approach to using the library to implement a parser for a language is as follows:

 1. Define a model for language, i.e. a set of classes that represent the language elements.
 2. Define a grammar for the language - a set of production rules.